 Yes!
-In-cell westerns are now on BenchSci!
-You can find them as an option in the Kits filter under Antibody Specs.
+You can find them as an option in the Application or the Kits filters.

 The in-cell western has a few different names, including in-cell ELISA, cytoblot, and near-infrared immunocytoblot (see Stockwell, Haggarty, & Schreiber).
 The goal of the in-cell western is to quantify the amount of a target protein (or post-translational modification of a target) in a cultured cell.
 The in-cell western requires comparatively little processing and may, therefore, be more quantitative.
 Adherent or suspension cells are cultured in a microplate, fixed and permeabilized, and then treated with up to two primary antibodies.
 This is followed by incubation with secondary antibodies — ideally conjugated to a near-infrared fluorophore (see Chen, et al.) — imaging, and then a cell labelling dye is added if normalizing to the cell number.